xl0/lovely-docs/doc_db/sveltejs-sveltekit/getting-started/introduction/essence.md

-SvelteKit is a web application framework built on Svelte that provides routing, build optimizations, offline support, and configurable rendering modes.
+SvelteKit is a framework for building web applications with Svelte, providing routing, rendering options, and modern development tooling.